-The Society displays its collection through permanent and changing exhibits.
+The Society displays its collection through permanent as well as changing exhibits.

 Sketches of Old Harwich